CMS0729/CEG2410/Projects/Project2/README.md

 ## Part 2 - Firewall Fixes

-Go to the Learner Lab page, make sure "Start Lab" turned things on, then click the AWS link.
-Now go to EC2 -> Security Groups.
-You'll see one labeled something like: `ceg2350-Lab1SecurityGroup`

-If you set `ufw` rules or `iptables` on your instance, I recommend disabling them (`ufw`) or flushing them (`iptables`).
-If you would rather keep using them, I'm good with that.

-Outbound rules:
-- leave outbound rules as default ALLOW
-- some of you messed with them in project 1.
-This is a reminder to undo that ;)

-Inbound rules:
-- ALLOW `https` from any IPv4 address (can add IPv6)
-- ALLOW `http` from any IPv4 address (can add IPv6)
-- ALLOW `ssh` from "home" - public IP from ISP
-- ALLOW `ssh` from WSU - 130.108.0.0/16
-- ALLOW `ssh` within virtual network - 10.0.0.0/16
-- ALLOW `nfs` from "home" - public IP from ISP
-- ALLOW `nfs` from WSU - 130.108.0.0/16
-- ALLOW `nfs` within virtual network - 10.0.0.0/16

 Screenshot your updated Inbound rules and include it with your documentation

 ## Part 3 - Mounting an NFS Share

-Linux and Mac can mount using NFS.
-WSL2 can work, but is being a butt about it.
-To make less of a headache, we will use our same AWS instance as a client.

-For this portion, mount your share folder to the client.

 1. Install NFS client
 2. Create a directory to mount the NFS share to